kotio-home-automation/shelly-http-api/README.md

 and that same file is used by some tests.
 The default configuration file can be overriden by giving path to configuration file as a command line parameter when running the application.

+The application also has capability to map sensor id's to human-readable names.
+By default, empty mapping array is used from file [id_mappings.json](id_mappings.json) i.e. no mapping is done, but it can be overriden by giving path to mapping file.

 ## Requirements

 * Python 3.9